Guide to Swiss payments

 Similar to the LSV+ process, the necessary steps for initiating BDD include obtaining a debit authorization from the debtor and having bank accounts for both parties.
 Creditors then submit direct debits electronically, via online banking, or to SIX Interbank Clearing, via payCOMweb or file transfer.

-CH-DD is the standard used by PostFinance for direct debit payments.
+PostFinance uses the standard CH-DD for direct debit payments.
 Similarly to what is offered by Swiss banks, PostFinance provides customers with two distinct direct debit scheme options for businesses and consumers: Core Direct Debit (Swiss COR1 Direct Debit) and B2B Direct Debit (Swiss B2B Direct Debit).

 One key difference between these two options lies in the debtor's rights: Core Direct Debit grants debtors a 30-day objection period, while B2B Direct Debit does not provide any right of objection.
 Both Core and B2B Direct Debit schemes feature the possibility of chargeable multiple debit attempts in cases where the direct debit is not paid on the due date.

-As for LSV+ and BDD, businesses utilizing this system benefit from automatically collecting invoices in either Swiss Francs or Euro directly from the debtor's account.
+As for LSV+ and BDD, businesses utilizing this system benefit from automatically collecting invoices in either Swiss francs or euros directly from the debtor's account.
 To use it, companies must register for CH-DD Direct Debit.
 Furthermore, businesses must obtain written payment authorization from the debtor to facilitate the direct debit process.